conda/conda-build/docs/source/user-guide/tutorials/building-conda-packages.rst

 Other tools
 ------------

-Some environments initially lack tools such as bzip2, patch, or Git that may be needed for some build workflows.
+Some environments initially lack tools such as patch or Git that may be needed for some build workflows.

 On Windows these can be installed with conda:

 ```
-conda install bzip2 git m2-patch
+conda install git m2-patch
 ```

 On macOS and Linux replace `m2-patch` with patch